 “Five days a week after school until 10:00 pm, and all day Saturday and Sunday, I trained.
 I studied everything… ballet, gymnastics, jazz, tap, voice, and the dramatic arts.”

-Carla’s dad, a man raised by a first generation, Caribbean father thought she had lost my mind.
+Carla’s dad, a man raised by a first-generation, Caribbean father thought she had lost my mind.
 He thought of the arts as a hobby, not a career!
-The passion and hard work Carla consistently produced and high-grade point average was a promised, must.
-Her education had to be a number one priority.
+The passion and hard work Carla consistently produced and high-grade point average were a promised, must.
+Her education had to be the number one priority.

 “So I did it!
 I only had 3 months to prepare and I did it!”